Bunion Treatment and Testing

 For those with mild to moderate bunions, doctors may prescribe splints and orthotics to treat the problem.
 Attaching a splint to the inner side of the foot can help realign the big toe.

-Your podiatrist may also recommend bunion pads or custom supports known as orthotics.
+Your podiatrist may also recommend best pain relief pads for bunions or custom supports known as orthotics.
 These methods can help mitigate the effect of bunions by redistributing weight and alleviating the pressure on the big toe.

 If a podiatrist determines that your bunion has progressed to the severe stage, surgery will likely be ordered to correct the problem.